 Photodoto – 30 Guys That Bring Faith Back to Instagram Photography

 As much as the internet would lead you to believe that there is a massive film revival, most folks dive into it and then eventually drop it once they realize the complexities, frustration, and cost involved.
 Honestly, it’s tough to stay on top of it.

 Shooting film has taught me to be patient, selective, and most importantly, to embrace the struggle and countless mistakes.
 It keeps me grounded in process and allows me to grow the relationship with my subject, not just the outcome.
 Photography, to me, is about interactions and stories as they exist in the moment, not about the results themselves.

 I will do whatever I can to remain committed to it as my primary medium.

 The tools I use seem to change from time to time, but this is what I currently have in the pen.

 Canon 5D Mark IV

 When it comes to film stocks, I’m not vehemently loyal to any one particular brand.
 It’s often hard to know what’s genuine and what’s rebranded anyway, so I tend to shoot what I think works best for a given situation or environment.
-This isn’t everything, but here’s what I tend to use most.
+These are a few that I stick with.